Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### requestTransfer(SendICPTsArgs)

-requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new Transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `SendICPTsArgs` that is an object of fields:
+requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `SendICPTsArgs` that is an object of fields:

 SendICPTsArgs:
 - to
 - amount
-- opts (optional)
+- opts (SendOpts)

-SendOpts:
+SendOpts (optional):
 - fee
 - memo
 - from_subaccount
-- created_at_time
+- created_at_time (TimeStamp)

-TimeStamp:
+TimeStamp (optional):
 - timestamp_nanos

 ```js